vinci1it2000/schedula/README.rst

 It is an open-source project developed with Python-3.4, using Anaconda & WinPython under Windows 7, Anaconda under MacOS, and Linux's standard python environment.
-The program runs as a *console command*, with various graphical UIs on the making.
+It runs as a *console command*, with various graphical UIs on the making.

 History
 =======